 - A cut of meat that has a combination of tougher tissues, fat, and plenty of collagen content will not only be able to stay juicy while being cooked, but the collagen will add additional sugar and flavor to the meat as it breaks down in the smoker.

-But it’s not only the toughness, fat content, and collagen content of the meat that will burst the flavor inside; it also comes down to the type of wood that is used.
+But it’s not only the toughness, fat content, and collagen content that will cause a burst of smoky flavor inside; it also comes down to the type of wood that is used.
 There’s a variety of wood flavors on the market, and knowing which flavor pairs with each meat is imperative for a successful flavor in the end.

 We’re going to take a good look into the different types of meats that are best for beginners, as well as wood flavor pairing.